Guided Path · Step 5

 What you’re really buying

 You’re not buying “software features.”
 You’re buying a process that can hold value long enough to close: response reliability, follow-up certainty, and pipeline visibility.
+The outcome is simple — fewer lost deals under pressure.

 If you need month-1 payback